george-hawkins/micropython-wifi-setup/docs/NOTES.md

 WiFi password encryption
 ------------------------

-Ideally you'd encrypt your WiFi password with an AES key printed on the device.
+Ideally, you'd encrypt your WiFi password with an AES key printed on the device.

 This would mean only that particular device, with the key pre-installed, could decrypt your password.
-It would also mean that only the person who's got the devise and can read the printed key can take constrol of it, i.e. register it with their WiFi.
+It would also mean that only the person who's got the device and can read the printed key can take control of it, i.e. register it with their WiFi.

 However an AES key is at minimum 128 bits, i.e. 32 hex digits, which is more than most people would want to type in - and you'd probably want to include two checksum digits so that it's possible to point out if the key looks good or not.

 One possibility would be to use a [password-based key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function) (PBKDF) to generate a key from a more reasonable length password (see step 5. and the text below it in this Crypto StackExchange [answer](https://crypto.stackexchange.com/a/53554/8854)).
-Currently [Argon2](https://en.wikipedia.org/wiki/Argon2) seems to be the first-choice PBKDF, however according to this [answer](https://forum.micropython.org/viewtopic.php?p=36116#p36116) on the MicroPython forums all such algorithms consume noticeable amounts of ROM, making them "unlikely to ever appear by default in micropython firmware".
+Currently, [Argon2](https://en.wikipedia.org/wiki/Argon2) seems to be the first-choice PBKDF, however, according to this [answer](https://forum.micropython.org/viewtopic.php?p=36116#p36116) on the MicroPython forums all such algorithms consume noticeable amounts of ROM, making them "unlikely to ever appear by default in micropython firmware".

 Testing connection timeout logic
 --------------------------------